 Dr. Streeter oversees the administrative aspects of the Advising Office, coordinates the Directed Reading, Undergraduate Teaching Assistance Experience, Directed Research and Honors programs for undergraduate majors, and is a faculty member in the psychology department.
 She earned a Bachelor of Philosophy, Psychology & Interdisciplinary Studies from the University of Pittsburgh and a Ph.D. in Psychology from the University of Pittsburgh.
 Dr. Streeter has prior experience in private-sector research and consulting using an interdisciplinary approach that draws on such diverse fields as cognitive science, literary analysis, evolutionary and social psychology.
 In addition to teaching and directing the Advising Office, Dr. Streeter is focused on expanding experiential learning opportunities for psychology majors.

 Jennifer earned her B.A. in History and Sociology and an M.Ed. in Administration and Policy Studies with a focus in Social and Comparative Analysis in Education from the University of Pittsburgh.
-Prior to joining the Psychology Department Jennifer worked in the University of Pittsburgh Dietrich School of Arts and Sciences Advising Center which serves first year students and all undecided undergraduates.
+Prior to joining the Psychology Department, Jennifer worked in the University of Pittsburgh Dietrich School of Arts and Sciences Advising Center which serves first-year students and all undecided undergraduates.
 As Associate Director, Jennifer assists the director with administrative aspects of the office and coordinates PSY 1900 Supervised Field Placement.
-She also does event and program planning, website and database management, is responsible for the Advising Office email and voicemail accounts and meets with students on a regular basis.
+In addition to regularly meeting with students, she also creates programs for undergraduates each term, maintains the website and database management, and is responsible for the Advising Office email and voicemail accounts.

 Stephanie Crespo, M.Ed., Advisor

-Stephanie earned her M.Ed. in Educational Leadership and Policy Studies with an emphasis in Higher Education from the University of Texas at Arlington.
-Prior to that, she received her B.A. degree in Psychology from The University of Texas at Austin.
-Stephanie has worked professionally in an array of public and private industries including education, sales, nonprofits, and hospitality.
-Before arriving in Pittsburgh, she taught English abroad in Taiwan and also worked as an Area Coordinator for Residence Life and Housing at Dickinson College.
-As a part-time advisor her primary responsibility is meeting with students.
+Stephanie earned her M.Ed. in Educational Leadership and Policy Studies with an emphasis in Higher Education as well as her B.A. degree in Psychology.
+She has worked professionally in an array of public and private industries including education, sales, nonprofits, and hospitality.
+As a part-time advisor, her primary responsibility is meeting with students.

 To contact an advisor, call 412-624-4540.